shubhamsigdar1/My-Hashnode-Blog-s/cldpze50l000b09mp11ds5y8c.md

 # **Conclusion**

-In this tutorial, you have learned how to create 404 pages and how you show a page not found rather than a blank page when a router doesn’t exist.
+In this tutorial, you have learned how to create 404 pages and how you show a page not found rather than a blank page when a router doesn’t exist using ember.js.